JustBoorish/BooBuilds/ReadMe.txt

 Change Log

+Version 1.2
+Added loading builds from the chat command line

 Version 1.1
 Added support for switching weapons
-Fixed a bug when switching builds with basic abilites in different places
+Fixed a bug when switching builds with basic abilities in different places

 Version 1.0
 Initial release supporting skills and passives only